Yonatan Cohen: Pisa

-Since August 2021, Cohen plays for Pisa SC in the Italian Serie B having made his debut against Alessandria in Day 2, and scoring his first goal during the following fixture vs Ternana on 11 September.
+On August 2021, Cohen has moved to Pisa SC in the Italian Serie B having made his debut against Alessandria in Day 2, and scoring his first goal during the following fixture vs Ternana on 11 September.

 Return to Maccabi Tel Aviv

 On 29 September 2022, Pisa announced Cohen's return to Maccabi Tel Aviv.
-The transfer is initially a loan, at the end of the loan term Maccabi will be obligated to purchase his rights.
+The transfer was initially a loan, at the end of the loan term Maccabi was obligated to purchase his rights.

+Melbourne City

+Cohen moved to the A-League for the 2024-25 season, signing with Melbourne City FC.
+Cohen scored Melbourne City's only and winning goal in the 2025 A-League Grand Final, securing their second championship win over cross-town rivals Melbourne Victory.

 International career

-Cohen made his debut for the senior Israel national team on 21 March 2019 in a UEFA Euro 2020 qualifier against Slovenia...
+Cohen made his debut for the senior Israel national team on 21 March 2019 in a UEFA Euro 2020 qualifier against Slovenia.